lars-t-hansen/moz-sandbox/swat/MANUAL.md

          possibly just allow automatic i32->i64 and f32->f64 promotion for operators if the other operand requires it.
 (And i32->f64?)
 Also see below, about constants.

+FieldRef   ::= (*Id Expr)

+    Expr must evaluate to an object value (reference to instance of class).
+    That class must have a field named by the Id in the grammar above.
+The * and the Id comprise a single symbol.

 Call       ::= (Id Expr ...)